Virunga Mountains

-The Virunga Mountains (also known as Mufumbiro) are a chain of volcanoes in East Africa, along the northern border of Rwanda, the Democratic Republic of the Congo (DRC), and Uganda.
+The Virunga Mountains (also known as Mufumbiro) are a chain of volcanoes in East Africa, in the area where Rwanda, the Democratic Republic of the Congo (DRC), and Uganda meet.
 The mountain range is a branch of the Albertine Rift Mountains, which border the western branch of the East African Rift.
 They are located between Lake Edward and Lake Kivu.
 The name "Virunga" is an English version of the Kinyarwanda word ibirunga, which means "volcanoes".